Q&A

 Greenhouse gases (Japanese only): https://assess-toshokohyo.metro.tokyo.lg.jp/uploads/web_public/357_jinngugaien/06/06202235720.pdf

-Other factors will be reported in the follow-up survey report in the environmental impact assessment procedures, and will also be made public on the project site.
+Other factors will be reported in the follow-up survey report in the environmental impact assessment procedures, and will also be made public on the official web site.

 Biological ecosystem (Japanese only): https://assess-toshokohyo.metro.tokyo.lg.jp/uploads/web_public/357_jinngugaien/06/06202235712.pdf